AaltoSciComp/scicomp-docs/tech/online-work-and-support.rst

 - Usually one person is the effective "dispatcher": they make sure that everyone is greeted, take a basic description of each problem.
-  They make sure that people are handled, call in the best supporter, etc.  (after a team gets enough experience, this doesn't need as much coordination).
+  They make sure that people are handled, call in the best supporter, etc.  (after a team gets enough experience, this role becomes implicit).